CodeStix/typed-react-form/README.md

 To begin developing yourself, clone this repo, and do the following:
 - `/`: contains the library source code.
 Use `yarn start` or `npm run start` to watch the files and build each time something changes.
 This way the testing application gets updated each time.
-- `example/`: contains the testing React app.
-Use `yarn start` or `npm run start` to start the application.
+- `example/`: contains the testing application.
+Use `yarn start` or `npm run start` in the example directory to start the application.

 ## License